 Target data require calibration of their amplitudes and phases as a function of frequency and time.
-Flux calibration requires the observation of at least one or two sources of known flux density and angular extent.
+Flux calibration requires the observation of sources of known flux density and angular extent.
 The brightness of these objects should vary only relatively slowly, so that an accurate estimate of their flux densities can be determined.
 Typically, bright Solar System objects (planets, moons, asteroids) which are unresolved or only partially resolved for the required array configuration, and which have accurate models, are used as flux standards.
 The observed data from these objects can be used to scale accurately the intensities recorded from the target.
 Bandpass calibration also requires observations of bright sources with the same correlator setup as the target.
 This is used to correct for frequency-dependent variations in amplitude and phase.
+Typically flux calibrators are also used as bandpass calibrators.
 Phase (or gain) calibration corrects for phase errors due to differential atmospheric changes above each antenna on timescales of seconds to minutes, and for amplitude fluctuations as well.
 Atmospheric water vapor can cause very rapid fluctuations over timescales of seconds.
-Water vapor radiometers (WVRs) are installed on all antennas on the 12-m Array to monitor these variations, which are routinely applied to the data during pipeline processing.
-Longer timescale phase drifts are monitored using periodic observations of a moderately bright, very compact source at relatively small angular distance from the target.
-The best sources for phase calibration are unresolved at the angular scales probed by the array;
+Water vapor radiometers (WVRs) are installed on all antennas on the 12-m Array to monitor these variations, which routinely applied to the data during ALMA Pipeline processing.
+Longer timescale phase drifts are monitored using periodic observations of a moderately bright, very compact source at relatively